NOW OFFERING ONLINE TO-GO ORDERS!

-When we are accepting phone-in take-out orders (as described above), you can help assure your complete satisfaction by reviewing these policies, and following the simple five-step instructions listed below.
+When we ARE accepting take-out orders (as described above), you can help assure your complete satisfaction by reviewing these policies, and following the simple five-step instructions listed below.

 Pay attention to which Vortex location you call to place your order, because that is where your food will be waiting for you.
 People often show up in Midtown, after having placed their order at the Little 5 Points Vortex.
-Ooops.
+Oops.
 That can be a real bummer when you’re hungry.
 We cannot have your order couriered from one location to the other.
-You’ll have to go pick it up yourself.
+You’ll just have to go pick it up yourself.
 Make it easy on yourself, just use our online ordering system: Midtown or Little 5 Points.
 Or order through DoorDash: Midtown or Little 5 Points.

-When the restaurant is busy, we just don’t have time to wait while you ask every member of the I.T.
-Department what dressing they want on their salads, so please have your order complete before you call.
-Think of all the various options – like burger temperatures, side dishes, bread selections, salad dressings, etc. Whatever applies.
+When the restaurant is busy, we just don’t have time for a lot of idle chit-chat, so please have your order complete before calling.
+Review our menu and think of all the various options – like burger temperatures, side dishes, bread selections, salad dressings, etc. Whatever applies.
 Again, online ordering is yours (and our) best friend: Midtown or Little 5 Points.
 Or order through DoorDash: Midtown or Little 5 Points.

 Always check the contents of your order before you leave.
 Nobody is perfect 100% of the time, and someone could have made a mistake, so double-check it.
 We will not be responsible for errors or missing items once orders are removed from our premises, because that’s the oldest con-artist trick in the book.
 Sorry, we don’t play that game.